dtro-devuk/KnowledgeBase/Microservices/Azure/ServiceFabric.md

 2. Reliable Service(s) API's,
 * and the services we build can be either **stateful** or **stateless**.

+### Overview

+Advantages of Service Fabric and Microservices

+* **Create independently deployable microservices:** easier to deploy than n-tier architectures
+* **Autonomous experimental teams:** allows creation of nimble, teams that can deliver functionality quicker.
+* **Leverage a cloud platform:** minimize writing plumbing code, and maximize feature development, allowing the teams to ship more customer features.

+Taken from benefits to TalkTalk TV...

+* **Agility:** Rolling upgrades, granular versioning, packaging and deployment to achieve faster delivery cycles and maintain uptime during upgrades.
+* **Development environment and programming models:** Developers able to build and run the solutions locally using the Service Fabric SDK using a combination of the reliable actors and reliable services programming models.
+* **Scalability:** The granularity of service scaling and versioning enables the system to scale as the number of users, devices, and content grows.

 ### Intro

 * [Martin Fowler - MicroServices](https://martinfowler.com/articles/microservices.html)